Regional Roadway Projects

 495 Southside Express Lane Study

-- VDOT is currently conducting the 495 Southside Express Lanes Environmental Study (495 Southside Study), which involves assessing a potential extension of the Express Lanes system on I-495 (the Capital Beltway) for 11 miles from the Springfield interchange (I-95/I-395/I-495) across the Woodrow Wilson Memorial Bridge, to the MD 210 in Prince George’s County, Maryland.
+- VDOT is currently conducting the 495 Southside Express Lanes Environmental Study (495 Southside Study), which involves assessing a potential addition of four lanes to extend the Express Lanes (toll lane) system on I-495 (the Capital Beltway) for 11 miles from the Springfield interchange (I-95/I-395/I-495) across the Woodrow Wilson Memorial Bridge, to the MD 210 in Prince George’s County, Maryland.
 Information on the project can be found on the I-495 Southside Express Lane Project Website.
 The 495 Southside Express Lanes study is included in VDOT’s current Six-Year Improvement Program (SYIP), as well as in the National Capital Region's Visualize 2045 Constrained Long Range Plan (CLRP).

-- Early 2025: Public information meetings to present findings of traffic/engineering evaluations
+- Spring 2025: Public information meetings to present findings of traffic/engineering evaluations

 - Mid-2025: Public hearing on Environmental Assessment and recommended preferred alternative